 By 2003 Jill had met Eckart Meyners, Professor of Kinesiology at the University of Lunenburg Germany.
 Feeling he had much to offer American riding instructors, she brought him to the USA to give some Seat Symposiums.
-Sue attended his first Seat Symposium in Rhode Island in 2004 and said to him "This is the Science behind Centered Riding and is why Centered Riding principles work so well."
+Sue attended his first Seat Symposium in Rhode Island in 2004 and said to him "This is the Science behind Centered Riding.
+It's why Centered Riding principles work so well."
 Sue was hooked and was determined to work with Meyners when he came back in the USA.

 Easter weekend 2005 Meyners was to be in Dallas TX for a course and Sue immediately registered for the course, booked her flight and a room!
 Imagine her surprise when Hassler Scoop contacted her and said she and Meyners were developing an instructor program.
 They were inviting a few select people to be the initial core group of instructors and they wanted Sue to be one of them!

 Additional workshops were given in Colorada and Germany in 2005 to get the program up and running and Sue was at all of them.
 Sue was a member of the first group to graduate following the workshops in Germany in September 2005.
 As a graduate she is authorized to teach Balimo Seat Clinics.
 In 2006 Hassler Scoop asked her to join the faculty.
 She updated annually until the program closed in 2010.
 Now she updates twice a year with Meyners in Germany at the Bewegunstrainer (Movement Trainer) EM updates.

 With a very busy travel and clinic schedule teaching clinics throughout North America and Europe, Sue does not have much time at home.
 Her horse Woody is enjoying retirement at an excellent stable near Ottawa.
 In July 2012 she lost her Vizsla, Maddy.
 They had great fun doing Agility and even competed in a few Trials with Maddy earning her Agility Dog of Canada Title in April 2012.
-Maddy is very much missed but a busy travel/clinic schedule for 2015 means she will wait before getting another dog.
+Maddy is very much missed but a busy travel/clinic schedule means that she will have to wait before getting another dog.
 In the meantime she volunteers at Agility Trials when she is home and enjoys meeting dogs on her travels.